MrFriendCS/H-CS/docs/H-CS-DDD.md

 ## Notes

 All the code examples use SQLite.
-They will work with [DB Browser for SQLite](https://sqlitebrowser.org/).
+They will work with [Replit](https://replit.com/) and [DB Browser for SQLite](https://sqlitebrowser.org/).

 These notes are focused on Higher Computing Science so some terms are used differently.